contouraid/dosemetrics/HF_README.md

 2. Upload your dose distribution (`.nii.gz` format) and structure masks
 3. View and download the analysis results

+**Note**: This app requires you to upload your own medical imaging data.
+No sample data files are included in the Space due to file size restrictions.

 ## Data Format

 The app expects: